srl-labs/learn-srlinux/docs/kb/event-handler.md

 ### Input
 Whenever a state change is detected for any of the monitored paths, the Event Handler calls a referenced MicroPython script.
 Event Handler calls a specific function `event_handler_main()` in the provided script, passing it a JSON string indicating the current values of the monitored paths, and any other options configured

-Using the configuration example given at the beginning of this page, in the event of a state change for any of the two links operational status, the following JSON string would have been generated by the Event Handler and passed over to a script as input.
+Using the configuration example given at the beginning of this page, in the event of a state change for any of the two links' operational status, the following JSON string would have been generated by the Event Handler and passed over to a script as input.

 ```json
 {